-Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Parents will be involved in reviewing, updating and approving the GPA Parental Involvement Policy, which will be approved annually by SSC C d iire Babysitting and translation services \$1,324 Babysitting and translation services 1000-1999: Certificated Personnel Salaries Supplemental and Concentration \$3,891 and GPA Board of Directors.
-Translation services, babysitting services (when Website \$1,485 Babysitting and translation services 2000-2999: Classified Personnel Salaries Supplemental and Concentration \$6,448 needed), and light refreshments will be provided at all parent events that require parents to give their full attention to a presentation Website-Subscription Fees 5000- 5999: Services And Other Operating Expenditures Base \$358 and/or activity, including monthly Parent Preparatory Academy meetings, Student Affairs family workshops Portion of Website Administrator Salary 2000-2999: Classified Personnel Salaries Base \$675 including high school planning (A-G), college entrance, financial planning, etc. Books, Supplies, and Refreshments for Parent Engagement and Education 4000-4999: Books And Supplies All major school activities will be announced on the school's Website, through the school's auto dialer system, and via print notices carried or mailed home Base \$16,521 Parents will be invited to participate on the School Site Council and English Language Advisory Committee • All parents will be encouraged to engage in their student's education via requirement to sign a GPA Parent
+Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Parents will be involved in reviewing, updating and approving the GPA Parental Involvement Policy, which will be approved annually by SSC Babysitting and translation services \$1,324 Babysitting and translation services 1000-1999: Certificated Personnel Salaries Supplemental and Concentration \$3,891 and GPA Board of Directors.
+Translation services, babysitting services (when Website \$1,485 Babysitting and translation services 2000-2999: Classified Personnel Salaries Supplemental and Concentration \$6,448 needed), and light refreshments will be provided at all parent events that require parents to give their full attention to a presentation Website-Subscription Fees 5000- 5999: Services And Other Operating Expenditures Base \$358 and/or activity, including monthly Parent Preparatory Academy meetings, Student Affairs family workshops Portion of Website Administrator Salary 2000-2999: Classified Personnel Salaries Base \$675 including high school planning (A-G), college entrance, financial planning, etc. Books, Supplies, and Refreshments for Parent Engagement and Education 4000-4999: Books And Supplies All major school activities will be announced on the school's Website, through the school's auto dialer system, and via print notices carried or mailed home Base \$16,521 Parents will be invited to participate on the School Site Council and English Language Advisory Committee All parents will be encouraged to engage in their student's education via requirement to sign a GPA Parent

 Commitment form on annual basis.
 GPA will be responsive to parent suggestions for family workshop topics that strengthen families, school programs, and student learning.

-Complete a copy of the following table for each of the LEA's goals from the prior year LCAP.
-Duplicate the table as needed.
-Use actual annual measurable outcome data, including performance data from the LCFF Evaluation Rubrics, as applicable.

-Describe the overall implementation of the actions/services to achieve the articulated goal.

-Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.

-Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+Analysis Complete a copy of the following tab ole for each of the LEA's goals from the performance data from the LCFF Ev ne prior year LCAP.
+Duplicate the table as raluation Rubrics, as applicable. needed.
+Use actual annual Describe the overall implementation of the actions/services to achieve the e articulated goal.
+Describe the overall effectiveness of f the actions/services to achieve the a articulated goal as measured by the LEA.
+Explain material differences between n Budgeted Expenditures and Estima ted Actual Expenditures. actions and services to achieve this goal a ose changes can be found in the LCAP. s a result of this analysis and